gaosong321/SynTME/README.md

 ## 📌 Introduction
 Combination therapy mitigates toxicity and resistance, yet experimental screening remains costly and inefficient.
-Although machine learning has advanced drug synergy prediction, most existing models are trained on in vitro monolayer cell-line data that omit tumor microenvironment information, limiting clinical relevance.
-Furthermore, these methods typically rely on static feature fusion, failing to explicitly model the stagewise pharmacological dependencies governing drug action in vivo.
+Although machine learning has advanced drug synergy prediction, most existing models are trained on in vitro monolayer cell-line data that omit tumor microenvironment information, limiting clinical relevance.
+Furthermore, these methods typically rely on static feature fusion, failing to explicitly model the stage-wise pharmacological dependencies governing drug action in vivo.
 We aim to address these limitations by proposing
 SynTME, a TME-aware and pharmacology-inspired framework in which the TME is operationalized through immune infiltration–based descriptors.